10 Composting Facts – Statistics and Data in 2023

 (FRONTIER GROUP)

-Composting is one of the best ways to reduce your carbon footprint, especially if you live in an urban environment.
-That’s why many organizations are coming up with sensitization programs to educate people on this subject.
+Composting is one of the best ways to reduce your carbon footprint, especially in an urban environment.
+That’s why many organizations are developing programs to educate people on the subject.

-There’s been a notable increase in the number of composting programs globally.
-It means that more people realize the importance of composting their organic waste instead of letting it go to waste.
+There’s been a notable increase in the number of composting programs globally, and more people realize the importance of composting their organic waste.

 The increased interest in composting is made possible by new technologies that reduce odor and speed up composting time.
 These innovations have allowed compost to be used as a valuable fertilizer for agriculture.